 Math is like a box of chocolates…at least it is when young children begin to learn addition and subtraction and need a way to sort tangible items.

-All you need to make this Math Box is the Number Family Template, several small items and a chocolate box (as if you need an excuse to buy chocolates) or another box that has a Matryoshka doll design to it.
+All you need to make this Math Box is the Number Family Template, several small items and a chocolate box (as if you need an excuse to buy chocolates) or a similar box.

 Take the bottom removable part and cut it in half.
 Take one of the halves and cut it in half.
 Turn the parts around so that the edges are in the middle, forming one large and two small compartments.